 For players enrolled in 4th and 5th Grade the AAA division introduces players to regulation softball play and rules.
 There is a combination of player and coach pitching, stealing bases is allowed (one at a time), but the dropped third strike and infield fly are not used.
 Teams are created based upon competitive balance with consideration given to the player’s school.

-For players enrolled in 6th, 7th, and 8th Grade (middle school grades with some high school age players too) the AAAA division generally follows ASA championship rules and guidelines.
+For players enrolled in 6th and 7th Grade, the AAAA division generally follows ASA championship rules and guidelines.
 However, all the girls will continue to bat in continuous order and there will be an open defensive substitution policy to maximize play and experience.
 Teams are created through a draft system for competitive balance.

 Recreation Season Rules by Division